 The Tabha Benedictine Monastery is another place of import on our way through this northern region of Israel, aptly referred to by some as ‘Jesus-land’.
 It is where the miracle of the Multiplication of Loaves and Fishes had happened, the feeding of the five thousand (Matt.
 14:13-21).

-Our path will next take us to the Church of the Primacy of Peter, scene of the miraculous capture of fish (John 21:6), where Jesus appeared to the disciples after the Resurrection (John 21:7) and where Saint Peter’s reconciliation to Jesus (John 21:15-19) had taken place.
+Our path in this 10 days journey of Israel will next take us to the Church of the Primacy of Peter, scene of the miraculous capture of fish (John 21:6), where Jesus appeared to the disciples after the Resurrection (John 21:7) and where Saint Peter’s reconciliation to Jesus (John 21:15-19) had taken place.